-Neoplatonism is a term used to designate the form of Platonic philosophy that developed in the Roman Empire from the third to the fifth century A.D. and that based itself on the corpus of Plato's dialogues.
-Sara Rappe's challenging and innovative study is the first book to analyze Neoplatonic texts themselves using contemporary philosophy of language.
+Neoplatonism is a term used to designate the form of Platonic philosophy that developed in the Roman Empire from the third to the fifth century AD and that based itself on the corpus of Plato's dialogues.
+Sara Rappe's challenging study analyses Neoplatonic texts themselves using contemporary philosophy of language.
 It covers the whole tradition of Neoplatonic writing from Plotinus through Proclus to Damascius.
-In providing the broadest available survey of Neoplatonic writing the book will appeal to classical philosophers, classicists, as well as students of religious studies.
+Addressing the strain of mysticism in these works, the author shows how these texts reflect actual meditational practices, methods of concentrating the mind, and other mental disciplines that informed the tradition as a whole.
+In providing such a broad survey of Neoplatonic writing, the book will appeal to classical philosophers classicists as well as students of religious studies.

 ThriftBooks sells millions of used books at the lowest everyday prices.
 We personally assess every book's quality and offer rare, out-of-print treasures.
 We deliver the joy of reading in recyclable packaging with free standard shipping on US orders over $15.
 ThriftBooks.com.
 Read more.
 Spend less.